Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 I eventually arrived at a cheap, 1-star hotel in Castro-Urdiales that I'd booked earlier, having walked for 8 hours that day.
 My feet were sore.
 I hoped I wouldn't get blisters.

 ### Day 3, Tuesday, October 10th, Laredo (25.7km, 80.9km total)
 A day of steep slopes, sore feet, and conversations.
 I started at 7:30am.
 The scenery was eye-catching, but the route involved a lot of walking on concrete, which I felt in my feet and legs.
-Before this experience, I hadn't really understood why walking on hard surfaces is tough on the body.
+Before this experience, I hadn't understood why walking on hard surfaces is tough on the body.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231010_081009_1.jpg') }}"